Zeddling/AES/README.md

 # Advanced Encryption Standard(AES)

+Code quality: <strong>Spaghetti with a chance of meatballs</strong>

 AES is a variant of the Rjindael block cipher.
 It's a symmetric key algorithm.
 It uses the [substitution-permutation network](https://en.wikipedia.org/wiki/Substitution%E2%80%93permutation_network) design principle which is a series of linked mathematical operations.